 - The Elementary and Secondary School Emergency Relief Fund (\$13.23 billion).
 These funds will flow directly to LEAs (including state charters) based on Title I allocations.
 Funds can be used for a variety of purposes including providing technology and connectivity to support online learning due to long-term school closures.
 Georgia's application for CARES Act funds has been approved by the U.S. Department of Education and funds will be available for schools following State Board of Education approval.
 Specific allocations were sent directly to schools.
 CARES Act Allocations have been finalized.
 Please review the allocation sheet.
-GaDOE released an updated CARES Act FAQ here. - U.S. Small Business Administration Low or No-Cost Lending Programs for 501c3 Organizations: - Paycheck Protection Program (PPP) loans to cover up to eight weeks of payroll expenses.
-More information is available through the U.S. Small Business Administration website. - Economic Injury Disaster Loans to cover accounts payable, debts, payroll, and other bills the coronavirus has affected the school's ability to pay. - On April 8, 2020, the U.S. Department of Treasury updated its FAQ document for the Paycheck Protection Program Loans.
+GaDOE released an updated CARES Act FAQ here. - The SBOE approved the GaDOE Superintendent's recommendation to accept and allocate the K-12 CARES Act funding.
+The SBOE items can be found here.
+An infographic is attached here. - U.S. Small Business Administration Low or No-Cost Lending Programs for 501c3 Organizations: - Paycheck Protection Program (PPP) loans to cover up to eight weeks of payroll expenses.
+More information is available through the U.S. Small Business Administration website. - Economic Injury Disaster Loans to cover accounts payable, debts, payroll, and other bills the coronavirus has affected the school's ability to pay.

+- On April 8, 2020, the U.S. Department of Treasury updated its FAQ document for the Paycheck Protection Program Loans.
 Additional third-party resources are located in the "Other Resources for State Charter Schools" section of this document. - The following Payroll Protection Program Update is provided exclusively for convenience and informational purposes.
 Schools should consult independent legal counsel before relying on the information herein as a basis for pursuing support under the Payroll Protection Program (PPP).
 The SCSC has determined that this information may be useful to schools; however, the SCSC does not certify the accuracy, legality or content of this information.
-Further, the SCSC does not endorse any product, service, or opinion(s) of any corporation, organization, or individual.
+Further, the SCSC does not endorse any product, service, or opinion(s) of any corporation, organization, or individual. - The U.S. Department of Treasury updated its PPP loan quidance on May 6, 2020. - The SBA and Department of the Treasury have released the application for loan forgiveness for the Paycheck Protection Program.
+The application allows loan recipients to request loan forgiveness at the conclusion of the eight-week covered period, which begins with the disbursement of their loans.
+The application and instructions can be found here.